In Israel, Blinken looks to planning for a post-war Gaza as bombardments rage on

 Still, after three months of fighting, Hamas continues to put up a fierce fight.

 The Israeli military says it has dismantled Hamas infrastructure in northern Gaza, where large swaths of the cityscape have been demolished.
 But fighting continues there against what Israel says are pockets of militants.
-The offensive's focus has shifted to the southern city of Khan Younis, where ground troops have been fighting militants for weeks, and a number of urban refugee camps in central Gaza.
+The offensive's focus has shifted to the southern city of Khan Younis and a number of urban refugee camps in central Gaza.

 "The fighting will continue throughout 2024," military spokesman Daniel Hagari said.

-Since the war began, Israel's assault in Gaza has killed more than 23,200 Palestinians, about two-thirds of them women and children, and more than 58,000 have been wounded, according to the Health Ministry in Hamas-run Gaza.
+Since the war began, Israel's assault in Gaza has killed more than 23,200 Palestinians, roughly 1% of the territory's population, and more than 58,000 people have been wounded, according to the Health Ministry in Hamas-run Gaza.
+About two-thirds of the dead are women and children.
 The death toll does not distinguish between combatants and civilians.

-Nearly 85% of Gaza's population of 2.3 million have been driven from their homes by the fighting, and a quarter of its residents face starvation, with only a trickle of food, water, medicine and other supplies entering through an Israeli siege.
+Throughout the night and into Tuesday morning, warplanes struck multiple areas in and around Khan Younis and in central Gaza, where 57 dead and dozens of wounded were brought into the main hospital in the town of Deir al-Balah.

 Heavy fighting centers on a refugee camp in central Gaza